sigurdrg/api-examples/README.md

 * We have stopped using customerId as a part of the API URL.
 Instead we require all API requests to include the customerId as a http header.
 See swagger for more information.
 * We have rolled back all APIs to start on V1
 * Update of IdentityServer requires Clients to form-urlencode ClientId and Secret prior to Base64-encoding the Authorization header.
 This is according to specification in RFC6749.
-See c#-example and powershell example.
+See [DotNetCoreSampleApplication](./DotNetCoreSampleApplication/) (updated to IdentityModel 3.6.1 which does this automatically) and [ShellScripts](./ShellScripts/) example.

 ### Swagger